jathusharini/intrusion-detection-fewshot-vs-traditional/README.md

 # Intrusion Detection: Few-Shot Learning vs. Traditional Techniques

-This repository presents a comparative analysis of intrusion detection methodologies, focusing on few-shot learning approaches versus traditional techniques.
+This repository presents a comparative analysis of intrusion detection methodologies, focusing on few-shot learning approaches versus the classic naive-bayes model.
 The study utilizes a subset of the CIC-IDS-2017 dataset to evaluate and contrast the performance of these methods.

 ## Repository Structure